Paul Mariner: Broadcasting career

 After his playing days ended in 1993, Mariner worked briefly as a commentator with BBC Radio Lancashire.
-In 2014, after his brief coaching stint in Toronto, Mariner returned to the New England Revolution as a broadcaster, providing colour commentary for the team's television and radio broadcasts for six full seasons.
+In 2014, after his brief coaching stint in Toronto, Mariner returned to the New England Revolution as a broadcaster, providing colour commentary for the team's television match’s on NBC Sports Boston and radio broadcasts on 98.5 The Sports Hub for six full seasons alongside analyst Brad Feldman.
 He also worked as an analyst for ESPN broadcasts between 2009 and 2020.

 Personal life and death

-Mariner was born in Farnworth, near Bolton on 22 May 1953, the son of James Mariner, a crane driver, and Margaret Catherine Mariner, née Turnbull, and was baptised two months later at St Catherine's Church in Horwich on 19 July 1953.
+Mariner was born in Farnworth, near Bolton on 22 May 1953, the son of James Mariner, a crane driver, and Margaret Catherine Mariner, née Turnbull, and was baptised two months later at St Catherine's Church, Horwich on 19 July 1953.
 He lived with his parents in Autumn Street, Horwich, and went to Horwich County Secondary School (now the lower school of Rivington and Blackrod High School).
 He married Alison Roscoe in Plymouth, Devon in 1976, and they had three sons.
 They eventually divorced in 1989.

 Mariner died of brain cancer on 9 July 2021, at the age of 68.
+Following his death many tributes poured in from multiple clubs and players such as the English National team, Plymouth Argyle, Ipswich Town F.C., Clint Dempsey, Taylor Twellman, Peter Shilton, Terry Butcher, Gordon Hill, Mick Mills, John Wark, Charlie Davies, MLS commissioner Don Garber and his broadcasting partner Brad Feldman.
+The New England Revolution wore black armbands in his honor and also held a pre game ceremony in tribute of Mariner prior to their 24 July, home game vs CF Montréal.